sathvikamareddy/Python_Voice_Assistant/README.md

 </div>

-SAT is a Python-based voice assistant designed to perform everyday tasks through voice commands.
+"SAT" is a Python-based voice assistant designed to perform everyday tasks through voice commands.
 It leverages speech recognition and text-to-speech technologies to provide an interactive and hands-free user experience.

 ---------